Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Conclusion

 \end{itemize}

-By addressing these key areas, the SPP model provides a robust framework for enhancing the accuracy and reliability of neutrino and anti-neutrino interaction studies, paving the way for more precise and insightful experimental results and CP discovery.
+By addressing these key aspects, the MK model provides a robust and comprehensive framework for the study of neutrino and antineutrino interactions.
+This work contributes to improving the reliability of neutrino interaction modelling and supports the precision measurements required for future discoveries, including the search for leptonic CP violation.